jmiskovic/lovr-phywire/README.md

 * `wireframe=true, overdraw=true` renders on top of already drawn scene, this allows users to make sure their rendering is aligned with the physics state
 * `wireframe=true, overdraw=false` renders wireframe visualizations but respects existing scene geometry (visuals introduce less noise, more usable for VR)

-Various other options can be overridden, things like the size of each visualization type, sensitivities, and gizmo colors.
-Check the `m.options` table for more info.
+Various other options can be overridden, things like the size of each visualization type, sensitivities, colliders to ignore while drawing, parameters controlling the outline rendering, etc. Check the `m.options` table for more info.

 ## Controlling colors